-The Main Street Fellows AmeriCorps Program is a one-year placement that provides a unique opportunity for Fellows to apply their skills and gain real-life, place-based experience helping to increase equity, local resilience, and social capital.
+The Main Street Fellows AmeriCorps Program is a 900 hour placement that provides a unique opportunity for Fellows to apply their skills and gain real-life, place-based experience helping to increase equity, local resilience, and social capital.
 Main Street Fellows work directly with host organizations on high-priority, community-identified projects, while also contributing their own interests and energy to those communities.

 As Maine contends with the impacts of the COVID-19 pandemic in addition to its existing economic and community development opportunities and challenges, the Main Street Fellows are integral to developing systems and strategies for a more resilient future.
 A central focus will be on increasing social capital, creating more welcoming and equitable communities, and sharing new mindsets and models needed for our communities to thrive.